tralf-strues/potter-tongue-x86/README.md

 So that's about a **1,180 times performance boost** :rocket: :muscle:!

 ### Optimization
+>:warning: Warning: this section covers how I have (so far) optimized the compiler, so read it only if you are interested.

 First things first, there are many simple things one could do to improve code generation.
 To begin with at least something, I have written a simple [testing program](examples/performance/optimizations_test.txt) which I have based investigation :see_no_evil: on.
 What it does is it basically calculates *factorial of 12* and *22th Fibonacci number* 100,000 times (don't overthink these numbers, they are random).

 #### Two-operand based operations